CraftAcademyLabs/ca_course/atm_challenge/step_8.md

   STANDARD_VALIDITY_YRS = 5
 end
 ```
-(I would like you to find out why I use capital letters in the variable name)
+(I would like you to find out why I use capital letters in the variable name and find out what we mean when we say that you need to avoid Magic Numbers in your code.)

-And when we set the `:exp_date` value, we can start with today's date and add the value of the constant and finish off by formatting the date the way we want it.
+When we set the `:exp_date` value, we can start with today's date and add the value of the constant and finish off by formatting the date the way we want it.
 It could look something like this.

 ```ruby
 def set_expire_date